 What to do if you do not Meet the Criteria

-Alternatively, some providers do not require credit checks.
-Businesses who operate exclusively via the internet have more options here than most, with companies such as Paypal providing a platform for processing payments regardless of credit history.
-There are restrictions associated with most of these types of accounts, such as maximum daily values, and fees can be high, but they do accept the vast majority of businesses who apply.
+Alternatively, some providers don't require credit checks.
+Businesses who operate exclusively online have more options than most.
+Companies such as Paypal provide a platform for processing payments regardless of credit history.
+There are restrictions associated with most of these accounts, such as maximum daily values, and fees can be high, but they do accept the vast majority of businesses who apply.

 Fees are the biggest issue facing merchants with poor credit ratings.
 As the risk to the supplier of the account increases, so does the cost of obtaining and running it.
-These can be as high as 15% of the value of each transaction, but there are some providers offering competitive and affordable fees, some as low as under 2%.
+These can be as high as 15% of the value of each transaction, but some providers offer competitive and affordable fees, some as low as 2%.

 Providers that do not Require Credit Checks